Buoyant Economies

 Figure 3: USA- CPI since 1913 showing the pre and post float price trends

 Another important issue is the effect of the floating exchange rate system upon wages.
 The following graph shows how average weekly wages for private non-farm workers.
 Since 1973 when the exchange rate was floated, the wages of these US workers has been fallen dramatically.
 Before then, they had been rising.
 The growth in US wages since 1992 has only been at half the rate it was in the 1960's to 1973.
 Average weekly wages for private nonfarm workers in constant 1992 dollars are shown in Figure 4.
+Note that if US average real wages had continued to grow at the rate they had been before the float (i.e., 1.2% pa), they would be at least 70% higher than they are now.

-Source: US Bureau of Labour Statistics (1964 to April 2010)
+Source: US Bureau of Labour Statistics (1964 to December 2010)

 Similarly, unemployment in the USA has been higher since the exchange rate was floated as shown in Figure 5.
-(Click on this for the graph of unemployment since 1990.)

-Figure 5: USA- Unemployment 1950 to June 2010
+Figure 5: USA- Unemployment 1950 to June 2011 (12 month rolling average)

 These problems are considered in the Impact of the Floating Exchange Rate System on Employment and growth.
 They can be rectified using exchange rate systems such as the optimum exchange rate system.